 - Setting out a general timescale and saying it applies unless you specifically say otherwise at the point of requesting or collecting personal information

-Note that the California Consumer Privacy Act (CCPA) sets out specific categories of data to use when explaining the types of data you collect, process and sell.
+Note that the California Consumer Privacy Act (CCPA/CPRA) sets out specific categories of data to use when explaining the types of data you collect, process and sell.

 You don't have to give a category-by-category breakdown of how long you keep data.
 However, doing so could be useful if it would offer extra clarity rather than making things more confusing.